sensel/morph-docs/docs/morph.md

 * Press to turn on
 * Hold for a few seconds to put in pairing mode (blue LED)
 * Hold for a few seconds to turn off (wait for red LED to go off)
+* Double click to disconnect from current device and put Morph in pairing mode

-### Connector
+### USB Connector
 A single USB micro connector for charging the battery and providing a serial connection.

+### Bluetooth Transmitter
+The Morph can seamlessly switch between Bluetooth and wired operation.
+[Read on](#bluetooth-connection) for details on connecting to your device with Bluetooth

 ### Force Sensor Surface
-Things to know.
+TKTK Things to know.
 Doesn't do anything without an Overlay.

 ### Battery Life
 The Morph has a built-in rechargeable 3.7 Volt Lithium Polymer battery rated at TKTK amp-hours.
 This means you can expect TKTK hours of use from a fully charged battery.

 ### Care and Feeding
-Use these types of cleaners.
+TKTK Use these types of cleaners.
 Don't put it underwater.
 Temperature ranges.
 Touching the surface vs. using media on the surface.
 What to do about the battery charging and discharging.

 ### Dimensions
 ![Sensel Morph dimensions](img/morph_dimensions.jpg)

+Thickness measurements are with the rubber feet.
+Subtract 0.75 mm for thickness measurements without feet.

 ## Morph Dashboard Software
 The Morph Dashboard is used to flash firmware, configure, calibrate, and confirm the functions of the Morph.
 You can download the software for Windows or macOS from the [Sensel website](http://sensel.com/start).